 Estrogen is an inflammation fighter, so it protects the slick cartilage that lines the joints against the “-itis” (inflammation) component of arthritis pain.

-When women hit menopause, their estrogen levels plummet.
+The primary side effect of menopause is plummeting estrogen levels.
 So, it’s no coincidence that the onset of menopause coincides with an increased arthritis risk.
 And women experience a reduction of estrogen levels monthly, with each and every period, so the damage isn’t all postponed until the onset of menopause.

 The “estrogen is good” theory is buttressed by the results of a study conducted in London.
 Among more than 1,000 postmenopausal study participants, the cohort that used hormone replacement therapy experienced significantly less osteoarthritis in both their knees and their hands.